-1. The district assures that written agreements are on file in the district for multi-district programs and for the assignment of instructional personnel to a facility operated by another agency or organization.
+- 1. The district assures that written agreements are on file in the district for multi-district programs and for the assignment of instructional personnel to a facility operated by another agency or organization.
 These written agreements have been developed and approved by all participating school boards or agencies.
 Each such agreement, in accordance with Rule 6A 6.0311, F.A.C., includes but is not limited to:

-a.
+- a.
 Designating responsibilities for the implementation of district procedures

-b.
+- b.
 Providing transportation

-c.
+- c.
 Providing program and staff supervision

-d.
+- d.
 Funding programs

-e.
+- e.
 Dissolving the agreement

-2. Written agreements are on file for the provision of special education and related services exceptional students through multi-district programs. vices to this
+2. Written agreements are on file for the provision of special education and related services to this district's exceptional students through multi-district programs.

-O {Yes}

-● No

-If yes , include the name(s) of the district(s) providing services and the types of E provided by each district.
-ESE services
+If yes, include the name(s) of the district(s) providing services and the types of ESE services provided by each district.

-3. Written agreements are on file for the provision of special education and related services t students from other districts through multi-district programs. o exceptional
+3. Written agreements are on file for the provision of special education and related services to exceptional students from other districts through multi-district programs.

-O Yes

-● No

-If yes , include the name(s) of the district(s) receiving services and the types of E provided for each district.
-ESE services
+If yes, include the name(s) of the district(s) receiving services and the types of ESE services provided for each district.

-4. Agreements for assigning instructional personnel to a facility operated by other organizations are on file in this district. agencies or
+4. Agreements for assigning instructional personnel to a facility operated by other agencies or organizations are on file in this district.

-Yes

-O No
+ONO

-If yes, include the name of each agency and the instructional personnel assigned for ea ach facility.
+If yes, include the name of each agency and the instructional personnel assigned for each facility.
 Atlantic Shores: Instructional Staff

 Citrus: Instructional Staff